yo5on/yo5on/README.md

 They animate with SMIL inside the SVG, because GitHub strips scripts from<br>
 READMEs — and since nothing loads from a third party, nothing here can<br>
 rate-limit or go dark.
+The headings are SVGs for the same reason: GitHub also<br>
+strips CSS, so an image is the only way to put this page's own typeface on them.

 The typeface is [JetBrains Mono](scripts/fonts), subset to just the characters<br>
 each graphic draws and inlined as base64.
-The portrait's grid assumes<br>
+That isn't only for looks: the<br>
-an advance width of exactly 0.600 em, keeping the portrait consistent across viewers.
+portrait's grid assumes an advance width of exactly 0.600 em, and a viewer whose<br>
+default monospace is narrower would otherwise see it squeezed.

 Language totals cover public repositories only. `year.svg` uses the portrait's<br>
 character ramp: `:` `+` `#` `@`, quiet to loud.